 2014 - New York - Eric Garner

-July 17, 2014 - Eric Garner, 43, dies after Officer Daniel Pantaleo tackles him to the ground in a department-banned chokehold during an arrest for allegedly selling cigarettes illegally.
-Garner is restrained on the ground by several officers.
-“I can’t breathe,” says Garner, who has asthma.
-The incident is recorded via cellphone video.
+July 17, 2014 - Eric Garner, 43, dies after Officer Daniel Pantaleo uses a department-banned chokehold on him during an arrest for allegedly selling cigarettes illegally.
 Garner dies later that day.

 August 1, 2014 - The New York City Medical Examiner rules Garner’s death a homicide.